Integral Lattices of the SU(2)-TQFT-Modules: Introduction

 Based on the integrality results of the Witten-Reshetikhin-Tureav quantum invariants of closed 3-manifolds ~\cite{GR97,M}, an integral functor $\mathcal{S}_{p}$ is defined in ~\cite{G04}.
 This is a functor that associates to a surface $\Sigma$, a lattice $\mathcal{S}_{p}(\Sigma)$ over the cyclotomic ring of integers

 here and elsewhere $A_{p}$, $\alpha_{p}$ are $\zeta_{2p}$ and $\zeta_{4p}$ respectively for $p\geq 3$.

-Gilmer in ~\cite{G04} showed that these lattices are free in the case of $p$ is an odd prime and projective in the case $p$ is twice an odd prime.
+Gilmer in ~\cite{G04} showed that these lattices are free in the case of $p$ is an odd prime and projective in the case of $p$ is twice an odd prime.
 In ~\cite{GMW04}, the authors gave explicit bases for these lattices in genus one and two at roots of unity of odd prime order.
-Recently, Gilmer and Masbaum announced a basis for $\mathcal{S}_{p}(\Sigma)$ and hence they gave an independent proof of freeness in the case $p$ is an odd prime.
+Recently, Gilmer and Masbaum announced a basis for $\mathcal{S}_{p}(\Sigma)$ and hence they gave an independent proof of freeness in the case of $p$ is an odd prime.

 In the 2-theory, the author showed that the lattice $\mathcal{S}_{2}(\Sigma)$ is free by constructing an explicit basis.
-Also he showed that the lattice $\mathcal{S}_{p}(S^{1}\times S^{1})$ is free by constructing two explicit bases in the case $p$ is twice an odd prime.
-The surfaces considered in ~\cite{Q} have no colored points on the boundary.
-In this paper, we consider the other version of the 2-theory and give an explicit basis for the lattice $\mathcal{S}^{'}_{2}(\Sigma)$.
-The goal to consider this other version of the 2-theory is to provide an explicit basis for the lattice $\mathcal{S}_{p}(\Sigma)$ based on the results of ~\cite{GM04}.
+Also in \cite{Q}, he showed that the lattice $\mathcal{S}_{p}(S^{1}\times S^{1})$ is free by constructing two explicit bases in the case of $p$ is twice an odd prime.
+In this paper, we consider the prime version of the 2-theory and give an explicit basis for the lattice $\mathcal{S}^{'}_{2}(\Sigma)$ that plays a crucial role in constructing a basis for $\mathcal{S}_{p}(\Sigma)$ for $p$ twice an odd prime.

-Frohman and Kania-Bartoszynska in ~\cite{FK} defined an ideal invariant of 3-manifolds with boundary using the $SU(2)$ theory that is not finitely generated by definition.
+Frohman and Kania-Bartoszynska in ~\cite{FK} defined an ideal invariant of 3-manifolds with boundary using the $SU(2)$-TQFT-theory that is not finitely generated by definition.
 In fact, they make use of another ideal that they defined to give an estimate for this ideal.
-Later on, Gilmer and Masbaum in ~\cite{GM04} defined an analogous ideal invariant using the $SO(3)$ theory for 3-manifolds with boundary.
+Later on, Gilmer and Masbaum in ~\cite{GM04} defined an analogous ideal invariant using the $SO(3)$-TQFT-theory for 3-manifolds with boundary.
 Also, they showed that this ideal is finitely generated by giving a finite set of generators.
-In this paper, we give a similar result concerning the ideal using the $SU(2)$ theory.
-Moreover, we show that this ideal is equal to the product of the ideals using the 2- and the $SO(3)$ theories.
+In this paper, we give a similar result concerning the ideal using the $SU(2)$-TQFT-theory.
+Moreover, we show that this ideal is equal to the product of the ideals using the $2^{'}$- and the $SO(3)$-TQFT-theories.